Ravenous (2017 film): Production

 Aubert cited the cinema of Robert Bresson and Andrei Tarkovsky as influences.
 Aubert cast Brigitte Poupart over Facebook, after asking her, without explaining he was working on a story about a zombie-like infection, "Oh, by the way, have you ever trapped an animal?"
+Ravenous was made on a production budget of CA$3.7 million, of which 1.05 million came from the Société de développement des entreprises culturelles (SODEC) and 1.15 million came from Telefilm Canada.

 Release

 Ravenous premiered at the Toronto International Film Festival in September 2017.
 It was then featured at the Fantastic Fest in Austin, Texas later in the month.
-Netflix acquired the film and released it on 2 March 2018 outside Canada.
+Netflix acquired the film and released it on 2 March 2018 outside Canada, Latin America and Eastern Europe.
+It was removed in March 2025.

 Critical reception

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 89% based on 27 reviews, with an average rating of 6.8/10.

 For The Montreal Gazette, T'cha Dunlevy praised the film as a successful reinvention of the zombie genre, and "At once wildly funny, philosophical, scary as heck when it has to be and boldly cinematic throughout".
 In his review for The Globe and Mail, Robert Everett-Green judged The Ravenous as an allegory for Quebec politics, saying Aubert invented a culture for the zombies, complete with their own goods and hints of a zombie religion.
 They become an invading threat to the culture of Quebec, tied into the Battle of the Plains of Abraham and the contemporary debate over the niqab, including Bill 62, Everett-Green wrote.
 Chantal Guy awarded Ravenous four stars in La Presse, and argued it featured themes of survival found in previous zombie cinema such as Night of the Living Dead, adding commentary about social identity and how society is already being "zombified".

 In December, TIFF named the film to its annual Canada's Top Ten list of the ten best Canadian films.